learn-co-curriculum/dsc-git-branches/README.md

 ## Define a `git` branch

 A `git` branch is a means to separate a new set of commits or edits from another branch.
-Typically we create a new branch off of `master`.
-If all developers we collaborate with honor golden practice 1, we can trust that `master` will be a safe starting point.
+Typically we create a new branch off of `master` or `main`.
+If all developers we collaborate with honor golden practice 1, we can trust that `master` or `main` will be a safe starting point.

 When we branch, we're creating a separate parallel universe.
-We can experiment there without any adverse effects to the `master` branch.
+We can experiment there without any adverse effects to the `master` or `main` branch.
 It's a contained sandbox where mistakes can be made or ideas can incubate.

 It's an idea that a lot of fiction has presented in the last 50 years.